Pontevedra, Negros Occidental: Geography

-Also called Marayo, Pontevedra's center or poblacion area is marked by the St. Michael the Archangel Parish, with the Saint Michael Academy beside it.
-To the east is the Public Market, ending up with Barangay Antipolo which is a notable place of some of prominent family "Hacienderos" as well as political clans of the town.
-The western side offers scenic views of Panay Gulf as well as the islands of Guimaras and Panay.
+Also known as Marayo, the town center or poblacion of Pontevedra is anchored by the St. Michael the Archangel Parish, with the Saint Michael Academy located adjacent to it.
+To the east lies the Public Market, extending to Barangay Antipolo, known for housing prominent haciendero families and political clans.
+The western side of the town offers scenic views of Panay Gulf and the nearby islands of Guimaras and Panay.

-At the northern end of the town is Barangay San Juan which is named in honor of Saint John the Baptist and offers turnips that are common in the area.
-Its southern part is Barangay Miranda, forming the boundary of Pontevedra and Hinigaran, where most people make their means of living through fishing.
+At the northern end is Barangay San Juan, named after Saint John the Baptist and known for the locally grown turnips.
+The southern boundary is Barangay Miranda, which borders Hinigaran, where fishing is the primary livelihood of the residents.

-Pontevedra is 40 km from Bacolod.
+Pontevedra is 40 km from Bacolod and 175 km from Dumaguete.